YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRISNOT
 ---------------------

-GTMSECSHRISNOT, GTMSECSHRISNOTgtmsecshr is not running as gtmsecshr but xxxxx - must be gtmsecshr
+GTMSECSHRISNOT, gtmsecshr is not running as gtmsecshr but xxxxx - must be gtmsecshr

 Run Time Error: gtmsecshr is running with a name other than the one it is allowed to run by design.